amcbulao/itelective3-web/README.md

     * [Possible Sub-Systems](#possible-sub-systems)

 ## Frameworks Used
 This project utilizes the [MEVN](https://www.educative.io/answers/what-is-mevn-stack) stack.
-Listed below are the technologies used in this stack.
+The following are the technologies used in this stack:
 ### [MongoDB](https://www.mongodb.com/)
 <picture>
    <source media="(prefers-color-scheme: dark)" srcset="./images/mongodb-logo.png">